duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 #### Another example: MIT's Moral Machine

-- Teachers teach about the Moral Machine.
+- Explain about the Moral Machine.

 See also: In 2014, MIT has created a series of questions and scenarios that involve autonomous cars and artificial intelligence, which is known as the Moral Machine.
 The Moral Machine asks people which choices autonomous cars should make when facing different variations of the trolley problem (Technology Review).

 Better: Exerice: Students can try out some of the questions of the Moral Machine on this interactive [website](https://ici.radio-canada.ca/info/2019/voitures-autonomes-dilemme-tramway/index-en.html)

-The Moral Machine focuses on 9 different themes:
+See also: The Moral Machine focuses on nine different themes.

-1. Humans or pets/animals?

-2. Passengers or pedestrians?

-3. More or fewer lives?

-4. Women or men?

-5. Young or old?

-6. Healthy or those with health conditions?

-7. People of those of higher or lower status?

-8. Action or no action?

 See also: The results of the Moral Machine was closely related with culture and economics (Technology Review).